 Flax seed 1:4

 *Green leafy vegetables are low in fat therefore it takes a lot of them to have a meaningful effects on your omega 3 intake.

-You may read that our bodies cannot efficiently convert the plant omega 3 (ALA) into the animal omega 3 (EPA and DHA found in fish and lean meats).
+You may read that our bodies cannot efficiently convert the plant omega 3 (ALA) into the animal (long-chain) omega 3 (EPA and DHA found in fish and lean meats).
 If this were true then it would make us obligate carnivores like cats who lack the ability to utilize plant forms of the omega 6 fatty acids and therefore must obtain arachidonic acid from meat.
 There is another viewpoint from which to consider the apparent inefficiency of EPA and DHA production in the human body and that is that we are not cold water fish.
 Our cell membranes are not meant to contain high levels of EPA and DHA except for a few special cell types.
 Creating abnormally high levels of any nutrient or substrate within the body always has consequences.
 High intakes of ALA from plants is safe because the body can choose how much to convert into EPA and DHA.

-There is emerging evidence that there are health risks associated with high intakes of omega 3’s.
+There is emerging evidence that there are health risks associated with high intakes of long chain omega 3s.
 There is an increased risk of diabetes associated with both fish oil supplements and high consumption of fish.
 Clinical trials of fish oil supplements have also found an increased risk of prostate cancer (see Sorongon-Legaspi et al 2013).
 High doses of fish oils inhibit the function of platelets (involved in blood clotting) and therefore increase the risk of serious haemorrhages.